Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/03-queue-and-serverless/03-routing/README.md

 ```

-The previous example was using the default AMQP `exchange`, that is, we will update the example but using an explicit exchange:
+The previous example was using the default AMQP `exchange`, that is, we will update the example but using an explicit one:

 _./back/src/pods/book/book.rest-api.ts_